PPIHC: Carlin Dunne Sets Outright Best Motorcycle Time at Pikes Peak Tire Test on a Lightning Motorcycle

 AMA Tech Director Suspended for Chastising Backmarker for “F’ing up the Show” at Mid-Ohio

-We don’t even know where to begin with this…The AMA Pro Racing has announced that it has indefinitely suspended Al Ludington for his interactions to Johnny Rock Page during Race 1 of AMA’s stop at Mid-Ohio.
+We don’t even know where to begin with this…The AMA Pro Racing has announced that it has indefinitely suspended Al Ludington for his interactions to during Race 1 of AMA’s stop at Mid-Ohio.
 Page was accused by Ludington for not abidding to a blue flag (over-taking rider approaching), as Aaron Yates looked to get around the slower Page.
 Pretty standard stuff in racing, especially in the AMA where there can be a wide gap in lap times of teams and riders.

 The issue here though is the handling of the matter, as Ludington goes off his rocker, threatening and cursing Page, all while misquoting the rule book.
 During his rant, what becomes clear is Ludington’s lowly perception of privateer riders.
 He also sheds light on how the AMA perceives roadracing in America.
 It’s a sad state we live in folks.